 - 5.13.1 If a safety issue is identified during a clinical trial, PIs must act immediately to protect participants from any immediate threat to their health and safety.
 PIs may implement a deviation from or change to the protocol to eliminate an immediate hazard to trial participants without prior approval from the REC and the MHRA.
 This action comprises a USM.
 The PI must inform the CI and the Sponsor immediately when a USM is implemented.
 The CI, acting on behalf of the Sponsor, must contact the Clinical Trial Unit at the MHRA (ideally within 24 hours) and discuss the issue with a medical assessor immediately (+44 (0) 20 3080 6456). - 5.13.2 The CI must then notify the MHRA in writing within 3 days of implementation of measures.
 Notification is usually by email (clintrialhelpline@mhra.gov.uk).
 For trials which have gone through the Combined Review process, the USM written notification should be submitted via the Integrated Research Application System (IRAS) system.
 Written notification in the form of a substantial amendment is also required and must be submitted to the MHRA, the REC and ACCORD.
-The substantial amendment covering the changes made as part of the USM should be submitted within approximately two weeks of notification to the MHRA.
+The substantial amendment covering the changes made as part of the USM should be submitted within approximately two weeks of notification to the MHRA. - 5.13.3 Notification of a USM should be delivered by: - Sending an email to clintrialhelpline@mhra.gov.uk marked urgent safety measure or submitting the report via IRAS; and - Emailing ACCORD at safety@accord.scot marked urgent safety measure; and - Sending an email to the relevant main REC (required only for studies NOT submitted via Combined Review.
+For studies submitted via Combined Review, the urgent safety measure (USM) notification should be submitted in IRAS.
+No additional notification is required to the REC), marked urgent safety measure; and - Sending an email to the relevant NHS R&D offices, marked urgent safety measure. - 5.13.4 A copy of the notification and receipt must be filed in the ISF and in the TMF or Sponsor File. - 5.13.5 Form CR010-F01 (Protocol Violation Reporting Form) will be completed by the PI and "urgent safety measure" will be indicated in accordance with SOP CR010

-- 5.13.3 Notification of a USM should be delivered by; - Sending an email to clintrialhelpline@mhra.gov.uk marked urgent safety measure or submitting the report via IRAS; and - Emailing ACCORD at safety@accord.scot marked urgent safety measure; and - Sending an email to the relevant main REC, marked urgent safety measure; and - Sending an email to the relevant NHS R&D offices, marked urgent safety measure. - 5.13.4 A copy of the notification and receipt must be filed in the ISF and in the TMF or Sponsor File. - 5.13.5 Form CR010-F01 (Protocol Violation Reporting Form) will be completed by the PI and "urgent safety measure" will be indicated in accordance with SOP CR010 (Management of Protocol Deviations and Violations) and emailed to QA@accord.scot.
+(Management of Protocol Deviations and Violations) and emailed to QA@accord.scot.
 The QA Manager, or designee, will ensure the information is forwarded to the sponsor's representative to assess if the risk/benefit balance of the study has been altered and if it is appropriate for NHSL/UoE to continue as the sponsor.